2023 Application Process

-Organizations, academic institutions, and businesses are welcome to nominate someone for the 2023 Distinguished Scientist Award.
-The nomination process and eligibility requirements are available in the 2023 Call for Nominations.
+Organizations, academic institutions, and businesses are welcome to nominate someone for the 2024 Distinguished Scientist Award.
+The nomination process and eligibility requirements are available in the 2024 Distinguished Scientist Award-Call for Nominations.

 Eligibility requirements for candidates are: